bbleds/laravel-base/README.md

 # Docker Laravel Starter

-This is a lightweight development environment via Docker for Laravel applications.
-This is intended to be a first step when starting a new app/build and only requires image packages that are absolutely necessary to run a fresh or basic laravel project.
+This is a lightweight development environment Dia Docker for Laravel applications.
+This is intended to be a first step when starting a new app/build and only requires image packages that are absolutely necessary to run a fresh or basic Laravel project.

-Before running, be sure to install docker and docker compose https://docs.docker.com/compose/install/
+Before running, be sure to install Docker and Docker compose https://docs.Docker.com/compose/install/.

+# Running Locally

+Asumming you have access to Docker and Docker-compose commands in your local machine, do the following:

+1. Clone this repo to your machine ```git clone https://github.com/bbleds/laravel-base.git```
+2. Go into the newly created directory ```cd laravel-base```
+3. Build your Docker image ```docker-compose build```
+4. Spin up container ```docker-compose up```
+5. Good to go!
+View app locally by visiting localhost:8000 in your browser.